For most of my teen and adult life, I have always considered myself as an extremely liberal and open-minded person.

-However, it is only after getting acquainted with a few shows like Sense8, Yuri on Ice (it is an amazing anime serious, that is just a must watch for everyone), How To Get Away With Murder and getting into the fandom’s of a few other show, have I realized exactly how deep the heteronormativity is around us.
+However, it is only after getting acquainted with a few shows like Sense8, Yuri on Ice (it is an amazing anime serious, that is just a must watch for everyone), How To Get Away With Murder and getting into the fandoms of a few other shows, have I realized exactly how deep the heteronormativity is around us.

 These shows and being in certain fandom’s, allowed me to see that for all my talk of being liberal and accepting, I was still treating them as a rare occurrence and not something that is normal.

-Which in turn has made me question the blatant normalization of straight couples that happens on our TV screens and why exactly is representation of different sexualities, genders and society roles so very important.
+Which in turn has made me question the blatant normalization of straight couples that happens on our TV screens and why exactly is the representation of different sexualities, genders and more so very important in our society.

 Why You Pushing Your Gay Thing Everywhere?

-You know, this is an actual line, written in Facebook, Twitter and Tumblr posts that I have read.
+You know, this is an actual line, written on various Facebook, Twitter and Tumblr posts that I have read.